Looking for a Home Defense Carbine? Here’s why the M1 Carbine would be a great option.

-One effective, but often-overlooked, choice for home defense carbine is the classic M1 Carbine.
+One effective and often-overlooked choice for home defense carbine is the classic M1 Carbine.
 This battle-proven rifle provides serious firepower in a light, handy, and easy-to-use package.

-The M1 Carbine is a traditional military “wood and Parkerized steel” semi-automatic rifle most commonly fed from a 15 or 30 round detachable magazine.
-The rifle weighs just under six pounds, loaded with 15 rounds, and has an overall length of about 36”.
-The original military .30 Carbine cartridge fires a 110 gr bullet at about 1,990 fps.
+The M1 Carbine is a traditional military “wood and Parkerized steel” semi-automatic rifle most commonly fed from a 15 or 30-round detachable magazine.
+The rifle weighs just under six pounds, is loaded with 15 rounds, and has an overall length of about 36”.
+The original military .30 Carbine cartridge fires a 110-gr bullet at about 1,990 fps.

 In today’s terminology, the carbine was developed by the U.S. Army before WWII as a PDW or “Personal Defense Weapon.”
 The carbine gave soldiers who didn’t need or couldn’t easily carry a full-power rifle something less awkward that was still more effective and easier to use than a handgun.

 The same characteristics that endeared it to many GI’s also work in its favor when used for home defense.

 The M1 Carbine’s lightweight, short overall length, and ease of handling make it easier to use in close quarters than a full-length rifle or shotgun.
 The longer sight radius and three points of contact between the shooter and the stock increase the hit probability when compared to a handgun.
 The gun’s modest size and weight, combined with the .30 Carbine cartridge’s famously low recoil, makes it an especially good choice for shooters with limited upper body strength.
 Even then, most shooters should be able to successfully fire the carbine one-handed if necessary.

-The manual of arms for the M1 Carbine is simpler then many other long firearms.
+The manual of arms for the M1 Carbine is simpler than many other long firearms.
 To load the shooter inserts a magazine and then pulls back and releases the charging handle located on the right side of the bolt.
 The safety is just in front of the trigger guard and the magazine release button is located just slightly forward of the safety.